memgraph/docs/products/memgraph/v0.51.0/how_to_guides/import-data.md

 ##### Properties

 Both nodes and relationships can have properties added to them.
-When importing properties the CSV importer uses the name specified in the header of the corresponding CSV column for the name of the property.
+When importing properties, the CSV importer uses the name specified in the header of the corresponding CSV column for the name of the property.
 A property is designated by specifying one of the following types in the header:
  - `integer`, `int`, `long`, `byte`, `short`: creates an integer property